by Justin Gregg

 Click here to purchase

-Early praise and reviews
+Praise and reviews

 Are Dolphins Really Smart? makes an important contribution to discussions of animal intelligence.
 Justin Gregg examines the “myth of the intelligent dolphin” and gives us a rational, scientific view of what dolphins are really capable of doing.
 He writes in a very readable and convincing way about the various claims that have been made and leaves us with a realistic, if not entirely flattering, picture of dolphin life and behaviour. -Marian Stamp Dawkins, Professor of Animal Behaviour, Department of Zoology, University of Oxford.